bodom0015/selenium-test-harness/README.md

 ## Setup
 There are two .properties files for which the test harness will check.

+NOTE: Most of these binaries will require you to install the browser to use its driver (headless browsers excluded)

 The first file is `src/main/resources/environment.properties`, which tells the test harness where to look for the various pieces necessary for particular WebDrivers to execute.

+You can download the various different binary versions here: http://www.seleniumhq.org/download/.

 ```ini
 # ChromeDriver
 webdriver.chrome.driver=C:/full/path/to/chromedriver.exe